lotusnprod/lotus-manuscript/manuscript.md

 To ensure compatibility between obtained taxonID with Wikidata, the taxonomic DB 3 ([ITIS](https://www.itis.gov/)), 4 ([NCBI](https://www.ncbi.nlm.nih.gov/taxonomy)), 5 ([Index Fungorum](http://www.indexfungorum.org/)), 6 ([GRIN Taxonomy for Plants](http://wgb.cimmyt.org/gringlobal/taxon/abouttaxonomy.aspx?language=en&chapter=scope)), 8 ([The Interim Register of Marine and Nonmarine Genera](https://www.irmng.org/)), 9 ([World Register of Marine Species](http://www.marinespecies.org/)), 11 ([GBIF Backbone Taxonomy](https://www.gbif.org/)), 12 ([Encyclopedia of Life](https://eol.org/)), 118 ([AmphibiaWeb](https://amphibiaweb.org/)), 128 ([ARKive](https://www.wildscreen.org/arkive-closure/)), 132 ([ZooBank](http://zoobank.org/)), 147 ([Database of Vascular Plants of Canada (VASCAN)](http://data.canadensys.net/vascan/search)), 148 ([Phasmida Species File](http://phasmida.speciesfile.org/)), 150 ([USDA NRCS PLANTS Database](https://plants.sc.egov.usda.gov/)), 155 ([FishBase](https://www.fishbase.se/)), 158 ([EUNIS](https://eunis.eea.europa.eu/)), 163 ([IUCN Red List of Threatened Species](https://www.iucnredlist.org/)), 164 ([BioLib.cz](https://www.biolib.cz/)), 165 ([Tropicos - Missouri Botanical Garden](https://www.tropicos.org/)), 167 ([The International Plant Names Index](https://www.ipni.org/)), 169 ([uBio NameBank](http://ubio.org/)), 174 ([The Mammal Species of The World](https://www.departments.bucknell.edu/biology/resources/msw3/)), 175 ([BirdLife International](http://www.birdlife.org/)), 179 ([Open Tree of Life](https://tree.opentreeoflife.org/)), 180 ([iNaturalist](https://www.inaturalist.org/)) and 187 ([The eBird/Clements Checklist of Birds of the World](https://ebird.org/science/use-ebird-data/the-ebird-taxonomy)) were chosen.
 All other available taxonomic DB are listed at [http://index.globalnames.org/datasource](http://index.globalnames.org/datasource).
-To retrieve as much information as possible from the original organism field of each of the sources, the following procedure was followed: First, a scientific name recognition step, allowing us to retrieve canonical names was carried ([src/2_curating/2_editing/organisms/subscripts/1_cleaningOriginal.R](https://github.com/lotusnprod/lotus-processor/tree/main/src/2_curating/2_editing/organisms/subscripts/1_cleaningOriginal.R)).
+To retrieve as much information as possible from the original organism field of each of the sources, the following procedure was followed: First, a scientific name recognition step, allowing us to retrieve canonical names was carried ([src/2_curating/2_editing/organisms/subscripts/1_processingOriginal.R](https://github.com/lotusnprod/lotus-processor/tree/main/src/2_curating/2_editing/organisms/subscripts/1_processingOriginal.R)).
 Then, a subtraction step of the obtained canonical names from the original field was applied, to avoid unwanted translation of parts of canonical names.
 For example, _Bromus mango_ contains "mango" as a specific epithet, which is also the common name for _Mangifera indica_.
 After this subtraction step, the remaining names were translated from vernacular (common) and TCM names to scientific names, with help of the dictionaries.
-For performance reasons, this cleaning step was written in Kotlin and used coroutines to allow efficient parallelization of that process ([src/2_curating/2_editing/organisms/2_translating_organism_kotlin/](https://github.com/lotusnprod/lotus-processor/tree/main/src/2_curating/2_editing/organisms/2_translating_organism_kotlin/)).
+For performance reasons, this processing step was written in Kotlin and used coroutines to allow efficient parallelization of that process ([src/2_curating/2_editing/organisms/2_translating_organism_kotlin/](https://github.com/lotusnprod/lotus-processor/tree/main/src/2_curating/2_editing/organisms/2_translating_organism_kotlin/)).
-They were subsequently submitted again to scientific name recognition ([src/2_curating/2_editing/organisms/3_cleaningTranslated.R](http://src/2_curating/2_editing/organisms/3_cleaningTranslated.R)).
+They were subsequently submitted again to scientific name recognition ([src/2_curating/2_editing/organisms/3_processingTranslated.R](http://src/2_curating/2_editing/organisms/3_processingTranslated.R)).

 After full resolution of canonical names, all obtained names were submitted to rotl [@doi:10.1111/2041-210x.12593] to obtain a unified taxonomy.
 From the 88,395 initial "clean" organism fields, 43,936 (50%) canonical names were obtained, of which 32,285 (37%) were uploaded to Wikidata.